Students try their hand at a range of sports and activities at Shrewsbury College thanks to £55,000

 Many external sports providers and partners also came along to the College including Inspire to Coach, The Shrewsbury Club, Energize Shropshire Telford & Wrekin and more.

 John said: “It’s a great chance for students to get a taste of sports they may never have tried and they can sign up for any sports they like so that we can then look to offer regular participation for them throughout the year ahead.

 “Pushing sports such as archery, rock climbing and American Football, as well as increasing existing sports like girl’s football and netball, will offer our students more opportunities to find a fitness session or club which suits them.
 It’s all part of our commitment to making extra-curricular activities and the health of our students a priority.”

-Sam Heseltine, Sport Lecturer at the College who put the bid together said: “This Lottery funding means we can provide an inclusive programme for all college students.
+Sam Heseltine, Sport Tutor at the College who put the bid together said: “This Lottery funding means we can provide an inclusive programme for all college students.
 Having listened to the ‘students voice’ we can now offer them access to sport-specific coaches in a broad range of activities, inspiring them to start and enjoy sport and increase their level of activity.”

 “We believe our project will improve the health and well-being of our students, raising their aspirations and their quality of life in college.”

 For more information on Sports courses including the new Foundation Degree in Sports Coaching and Physical Education at Shrewsbury College, please call Course Advice on 01743 342411 or click heretop of page